mongramosjr/wifi-hotspot/README.md

 ### Install first the dependencies

-To make sure coova-chilli will run without any problems, we will install the dependencies first.
+To make sure CoovaChilli will run without any problems, we will install the dependencies first.
 To do so, run the following commands:

 ```console
 sudo apt-get update